 |Semester 1 Credit Value:||20|

-[a] to provide an appreciation of applied psychology in the consumer context
+[a] to provide an in depth evaluation of applied psychology in the consumer context

 [b] to provide the basis for further study and development of understanding of specific areas of applied consumer psychology.